-The Venture Builder is creating or intends to create new business platforms and applications in many of the highest growth technology segments: mobile, video, voice, augmented reality, artificial intelligence, blockchain, secure identity and payments.
+The Venture Builder is creating or intends to create new business platforms and applications in many of the highest growth technology segments: mobile, video, secure identity, voice, blockchain, payments, augmented reality and artificial intelligence.
 Prodigy Venture's business platforms and applications are or will be designed to deliver B2B, B2C, P2P (Peer to Peer) and IoT (Internet of Things) capabilities.
 Prodigy's research and development expenses are related solely to the venture builder business.